fruafr/python-fruafr-log/docs/index.md

 # python-fruafr-log
 > fruafr.log contains basic Python 3 logging utilities (CLI)

-The focus is to log messages with a Python script (CLI).
-The CLIs mostly expand/implement the standard python library [logging facility](https://docs.python.org/3/library/logging.html]), but log messages are emitted in a separate process (PID) rather than as a separate thread in your application.
-Thus, if favors decoupling.

 It provides :
 - a CLI to log messages to the console : [logtoconsole.py](/src/fruafr/log/logtoconsole.py)
 - a CLI to log messages to a file: [logtofile.py](/src/fruafr/log/logtofile.py)